Pete Burns: Early career and band formation

 The band's debut album, Sophisticated Boom Boom, was released in May 1984 and featured their first Top 40 UK single, "That's the Way (I Like It)", a cover of the 1975 hit by KC and the Sunshine Band.
 That song, along with "Misty Circles", were also hits on the US Hot Dance Music/Club Play chart.
 The album was a minor success in the UK, where it peaked at No. 29.
 As Burns and his band achieved greater media exposure, his eccentric and androgynous appearance often led to comparisons with Culture Club and its lead singer Boy George as well as "Calling Your Name" singer Marilyn.
 Burns described producing his first album as "the most joyous experience of my life, full of happy memories, because there was no commercial pressure on us."

 During his time in Liverpool, Burns became acquainted with Courtney Love shortly after she moved to the area in 1982 using money from a small trust fund.
 When Burns became "the local celebrity punk", he remembered how Love "would call me all sorts of names on the street and it got to the stage where I just sort of loved her for that.
 She had, like, a complete lack of respect for the divinity I had in the city at the time."
 Boy George, in his autobiography Take It Like a Man, said that Burns was "a local disco celebrity in Liverpool, like Philip Sallon in London."
 He also noted, "I'd never met Burns, but knew of his reputation for being evil."
-Along with working at Probe, Burns also worked as a clothes designer and was the owner of a small fashion shop in Liverpool's Casey Street.
+Along with working at Probe, Burns also worked as a clothes designer and was the owner of a small fashion shop in Liverpool's Casey (sic) Street.
 Burns often informed his customers that the clothes they bought from him were "crap", even going so far as to mock people he spotted around town wearing his designs.